Estate Planning Checklist: Breaking Down Estate Planning

 The definition of an estate plan is different for everyone.
 The type of plan selected is often dependent upon the nature of the assets.
 In general, it is a plan that is put in place to make the administration of your estate an easier process.
 Your next question might be “What documents should be included in my estate plan?”
 The type of plan implemented is dependent upon the complexity of our estate.
 Our office prepares comprehensive estate plans for any size estate.
 A full estate plan will address both what happens if you become incapacitated and what happens if you pass away.
 Some of the core documents that are included in our estate plans are Trusts (and supporting documents), Wills, Financial Power of Attorney, and a Patient Advocate.
 Other documents included in your estate plan will be dependent upon your current situation and the type of plan you select.

 Now that you know what an estate plan is, one of your first questions to an attorney might be “What is the actual process?”
 In our office we utilize a five-step process.
-The first step is for you as the client to complete a worksheet.
+Call our estate planning attorney and the first step is for you as the client to complete a worksheet.
 We use this worksheet to get a better understanding of your own unique situation.
 The worksheet also helps you to think of important issues that come up in the estate planning process.
 Some of these issues include deciding who you would like to have handle your financial affairs and healthcare if you were not able to do so.

 The next step in the process would be a Family Estate Planning Session.
 The purpose of this meeting is to help you to understand the benefits of putting a plan in place.
 We also use the information that you provide on the completed worksheet to explain your options to you and to make recommendations to you based on your individual situation.